robolectric/robolectric/intellij-quick-start.md

 ###Configure the IntelliJ project
 -------------------------------
 Open the Modules tab of Project Settings
-- In File -> Project Structure...
+- In File &rarr; Project Structure...
-- Project Settings -> Select "Modules"
+- Project Settings &rarr; Select "Modules"

 Create a new module
 - Press the "+" in the tool bar at the top of the dialog to create a new module
-- "Create module from scratch" radio -> Next
+- "Create module from scratch" radio &rarr; Next
 <blockquote>
 	Name: src<br>
 	Content root: .../MyProject/src 	# default value<br>